 Web Literacy Map

-The WebMaker project, through the Web Literacy Map, has define a set of tags to qualify the various competencies and skills recommended to get better at reading, writing and participating on the Web.
-We use them on MDN to help our users to find the best resources to suites their needs:
+The WebMaker project, through the Web Literacy Map, has defined a set of tags to qualify the various competencies and skills recommended to get better at reading, writing and participating on the Web.
+We use them on MDN to help our users to find the best resources to suit their needs:

 - The article provides information on how to critically evaluate information found on the web.

 - The article provides information on how to create and curate content for the web.

 - The article provides information on how to code and/or create interactive experiences on the web.

 - The article's content covers ways to create resources with others.

 - The article provides information on how to help keep the web universally accessible.

 Putting it all together

 So to each page you assign tags from several tag types, for example